Customized Tours

 3. Animals

-When riding elephants during our trips helmets are not available to travellers.
-We therefore ensure that only slow plodders are provided by the operator.
+When riding elephants during our trips helmets are not available to travelers.
+We, therefore, ensure that only slow plodders are provided by the operator.

 First Aid Kits